ronanquillevere/GWT-Multi-Activities/README.md

 ## Implementation

+### RootView (and Presenter)
+To code the basic layout and the different regions, I have created a RootView and an associated RootPresenter.
+Each region will be a kind of container where I will be able to insert an activity view.
+So it is natural that it implements the HasOneWidget interface.

+    public interface RegionContainer extends HasOneWidget, IsWidget

+The RootView will contain all the RegionContainers (North, West etc...).
+Its responsibility will be to instantiate the view containers and set the right parameters (the region etc.)

 ### Activities

 Each region should have its own activity manager.
 The north region will be initialized lie this